McPringle/apus/README.md

 Discussions on GitHub: https://github.com/McPringle/apus/discussions
 Questions and Answers: https://github.com/McPringle/apus/discussions/categories/q-a

+## Contributing

+### Good First Issues

+To find possible tasks for your first contribution to *Apus*, we tagged some of the hopefully easier to solve issues as [good first issue](https://github.com/McPringle/apus/labels/good%20first%20issue).

+If you prefer to meet people in real life to contribute to *Apus* together, we recommend to visit a [Hackergarten](https://www.hackergarten.net/) event. *Apus* is often selected as a contribution target in [Lucerne](https://www.meetup.com/hackergarten-luzern/), [Zurich](https://www.meetup.com/hackergarten-zurich/), and at the [JavaLand](https://www.javaland.eu/) conference.

+Please join our developer community using our [Matrix chat](#matrix-chat) to get support and help for contributing to *Apus*.

+### Sign-off your commits

+It is important to sign-off *every* commit.
+That is a de facto standard way to ensure that *you* have the right to submit your content and that you agree to the [DCO](DCO.md) (Developer Certificate of Origin).

+You can find more information about why this is important and how to do it easily in a very good [blog post](https://dev.to/janderssonse/git-signoff-and-signing-like-a-champ-41f3)  by Josef Andersson.

+### Add an emoji to your commit

+We love to add an emoji to the beginning of every commit message which relates to the nature of the change.
+You can find a searchable list of possible emojis and their meaning in the overview on the [gitmoji](https://gitmoji.dev/) website.
+If you prefer, you can also install one of the plugins that are available for almost all common IDEs.

+### AI Generated Code

+AI generated source code is based on real existing source code, which is copied in whole or in part into the generated code.
+The license of the original source code with which the AI was trained is not taken into account.
+It is therefore not clear which license conditions apply and how these can be complied with.
+For legal reasons, we therefore do not use AI-generated source code at all.

 ## Contributors

 Special thanks for all these wonderful people who had helped this project so far ([emoji key](https://allcontributors.org/docs/en/emoji-key)):